databoy-eng/Project-TMDB-Data-Analysis-/README.md

 Is there a relationship between higher budgeted movies and more revenue?
 What impact do user ratings have on proft?
 Which genres demonstrates the highest profit?

+### Datasets
+This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.

+Certain columns, like ‘cast’ and ‘genres’, contain multiple values separated by pipe (|) characters.
+The final two columns ending with “_adj” show the budget and revenue of the associated movie in terms of dollars, accounting for inflation over time.